outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

           just like excess information is distributed according to thermodynamics

           - if energy is efficiently converted into information in a system (like the cancer system or the bacteria system) that system will require less energy & other inputs overall
+            - such as the information of how to acquire information or switch energy sources

           - the distribution of structures within a cup of liquid can influence how quickly the energy dissipates